Treaty of Chicago: 1833 Treaty of Chicago

 The second Treaty of Chicago granted the United States government all land west of Lake Michigan to Lake Winnebago in modern-day Wisconsin.
-The treaty included lands that are part of modern-day Illinois, as well.
-The treaty Native Americans (Chippewa, Odawa, and Potowatomi) in return received promises of various cash payments and tracts of land west of the Mississippi River.
+It included lands that are part of modern-day Illinois, as well.
+The 1833 treaty had Native Americans (Chippewa, Odawa, and Potowatomi) in return receive promises of various cash payments and tracts of land west of the Mississippi River.